Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

       10::1:1,P send reissue after 10 updates on item indexed 1 which is 'TRI.N' in the above example. (because end index is also 1 '1:1'.
       ',' after comma the reissue action V3 -View change V3, P pause, R resume.
 In the above example reissue action is P i.e pause.

-wlconsumer-ConsFunc-002: Extended wlconsumer-ConsFunc-001 to add options for warmstandby.

 wlconsumer-GenM-001:  Alters WLConsumer to send genericMsg on login, directory and market price streams.
 GenericMsg contains ElementList with one ElementEntry.
 Also added is the ability to decode genericMsg from a provider.